 Sansa does not know what to say to this.
 So she says nothing, just sits there and watches this Dragon Queen hand out her secrets for free, as if she can’t imagine a world in which the truth could be used to harm her.

 “I am no stranger to suffering, my lady,” Daenerys says simply.
 “I have been beaten, I have been starved, I have lost people I loved.
-And I did not survive it all merely to turn it back on others now that I am the one in power.
+And I did not survive it all merely to turn it back on others now that I am the one with power.
 When I say that I will not hurt you, you may take me at my word.”

 She doesn’t want to be queen of the ashes, Tyrion had said.
 For a moment, Sansa lets herself wonder.